-Generalized anxiety disorder (GAD) is a mental condition in which you are frequently worried or anxious about many things.
-Even when there is no clear cause, you are still not able to control your anxiety.
+Generalized anxiety disorder (GAD) is a mental condition in which you're frequently worried or anxious about many things.
+Even when there is no clear cause, you're still not able to control your anxiety.

 The right treatment can often improve GAD.
 You and your health care provider should make a treatment plan that could include talk therapy (psychotherapy), taking medicine, or both.